papascott/TestGithubActions/testing/caddy.md

 ## How to

-Here is an example of setting up Caddy on an existing Digital Ocean server running Ubuntu
+Here is an example of setting up Caddy on an existing PagePark installation Digital Ocean server running Ubuntu (assuming you have domains in your domains folder and have <a href="https://github.com/scripting/pagePark#mapping-port-80-to-1339">mapped port 80 to PagePark</a> as in the instructions).

 1. Install the official Caddy package für Ubuntu <a href="https://caddyserver.com/docs/install#debian-ubuntu-raspbian">per their instructions</a>.
 This automatically starts and runs Caddy as a systemd service.